-How does Aluminum affect Aquatic Life?
+How does Aluminum Affect Aquatic Life?

 Aluminum is considered a non-essential metal because fish and other aquatic life don’t need it to function.
 Elevated levels of aluminum can affect some species ability to regulate ions, like salts, and inhibit respiratory functions, like breathing.
 Aluminum can accumulate on the surface of a fish’s gill, leading to respiratory dysfunction, and possibly death.

-2017 Draft Aquatic Life Criteria for Aluminum in Freshwater
+2018 Final Aquatic Life Criteria for Aluminum in Freshwater

 1988 Aquatic Life Criteria for Aluminum